 Feel muscles you forgot existed by hopping into Sky Zone indoor trampoline park for open jump and enjoy the feeling of weightlessness as you swan dive into a pit of foam blocks.

 Sometimes spending time with kids can metaphorically drive you up a wall, but at Climb Kalamazoo climbing the walls is an adrenaline-packed family activity.

 It doesn’t get much better than free general admission at Kalamazoo Valley Museum.
 Experiment with science, come face-to-linen-wrapped face with a 2,300-year-old Egyptian mummy, study the history of Kalamazoo to discover products, ranging from checkered cabs to medical devices, that made the city famous and explore the mysteries of weather.

 Recognized as one of the top nature centers in the U.S., Kalamazoo Nature Center should be on the top of the spring break to-do list.
 Whether you plan on spending an hour or the day, one of the 14 trails covering 10 miles of varied habitats that feature picturesque overlooks, secluded ponds, streams and old-growth forests are waiting to be explored.
-Nature Seen Through the Eyes of Charley Harper is a special exhibit running now through the end of May and will feature 38 of Harper’s signature minimalist pieces.

 The Upjohn Mason Grandchildren Interactive Gallery is located in the lower level of the Kalamazoo Institute of Arts and visitors can find a variety of games, puzzles, activities and a reading corner to curl up with a good book.